-The buoys are fitted with an automatic transmitting radio unit operating on 243.0 MHz, and the Global Maritime Distress and Safety System (GMDSS) frequency 406.025 MHz.
+Each Canadian submarine has two buoys which are fitted with an automatic transmitting radio unit operating on 243.0 MHz, and the Global Maritime Distress and Safety System (GMDSS) frequency 406.025 MHz.
 The signals are transmitted automatically when the indicator buoy is released.
 On frequency 243 MHz, the sound is a high-pitched tone dropping to a low-pitched tone, then a break.
 This is repeated and these repeating tones will trigger automatic receiving SAR equipment.
 On the GMDSS frequency, a 15-digit code is transmitted in digitalized format.
 This code is received by satellite, which will correspond to the specific indicator buoy.
 The code is identified by the Rescue Coordination Centres.
 Ships hearing these signals should immediately report their position and depth of water and, if possible, an indication of signal strength.
-If sighted in depths of water greater than 1000 m it is certain to be adrift and this fact should also be reported as soon as possible.
+If such a buoy is sighted in depths of water greater than 1000 m it is certain to be adrift and this fact should also be reported as soon as possible.

 639 Indicator Buoy